SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 As a test suite starts in your favorite language, the following happens:

 1. The client/driver establishes a connection with the selenium-RC server.
-2. Selenium-RC server launches a browser (or reuses an old one) with an URL that will load Selenium-Core in the web page.
+2. Selenium-RC server launches a browser (or reuses an old one) with a URL that will load Selenium-Core in the web page.
 3. Selenium-Core gets the first instruction from the client/driver (via another HTTP request made to the Selenium-RC Server).